AdobeDocs/commerce-webapi/src/pages/rest/tutorials/inventory/create-stock.md

 **Response:**

-Magento returns the `stock_id`, such as `2`.
+Commerce returnsthe `stock_id`, such as `2`.
 The value will be used in subsequent steps.

 ## Verify this step